 What is Yalda Night?

 Yalda is the birth of Mehr.
 This celebration is coming from the time when the majority of Persian were followers of Zoroastrianism prior advent of Islam.
-Ancient Iranian recognized that the winter solstice was the longest night of year.
-Therefore, on the last night of Fall (longest night of year) before the sun completely rises, one can sense the glimmer of sunlight which they called Mehr.
-This night is on 20 to 21 December according to Georgian calendar.
+Ancient Iranian recognized that the winter solstice was the longest night of the year.
+Therefore, on the last night of Fall (the longest night of the year) before the sun completely rises, one can sense the glimmer of sunlight which they called Mehr.
+This night is from 20 to 21 December according to the Georgian calendar.
 Iranian celebrate this time as the birth of the sun or celebration of Yalda also known as Cheleh.